Steps of the eviction process in Tennessee:

 In Tennessee, a landlord can evict a tenant for not paying rent on time.
 To do so, they must first give 14 days’ notice to pay rent or vacate the premises.
 If the tenant does neither after that time, the landlord can move forward and file an eviction lawsuit.

-Unless the lease states otherwise, rent is due at the beginning of each pay period and is considered late in Tennessee 5 days after its due date.
-So for example, if rent is due on the first of the month, it is considered late starting on the sixth of the month (if not paid in full).
+Unless the lease states otherwise, rent is due at the beginning of each month and is considered late in Tennessee 5 days after its due date.
 Tennessee has a legal grace period of 5 days, if the last day of the grace period is on a Sunday or legal holiday, rent must be paid the next business day.

 Once rent is considered late, the landlord can begin the eviction process by serving the tenant with proper notice.

-In Tennessee, a landlord can evict a tenant without a lease or with a lease that has ended (known as a “holdover tenant” or “tenant at will”).
-To do so, they must first terminate the tenancy by giving proper notice to move out (30 days for tenants that pay month-to-month).
+In Tennessee, a landlord can evict a tenant who does not have a lease (“tenant at will”) or has a lease that has terminated and continues to remain on the premises (“holdover tenant”).
+To do so, they must first terminate the tenancy by giving a proper 30-days’ notice to move out.

 Once the tenancy ends, if the tenant remains on the property, the landlord can move forward and file an eviction lawsuit.